About

-I remember who coined it — that drunk at the drive-in.
 I remember when I first wrote it — scrawled in red ink on the inside cover of a prototype paperback I had printed on demand, back when self-publishing wasn’t cool.

 I’m a product of the tail end of Generation X, raised on VHS rentals and dog-eared horror paperbacks.
 I fell in love with motion pictures and the typewriter at an early age, always leaning into the shadows — monsters, murderers, midnight matinees.